This post may contain affiliate links.

 Finding the Perfect RV (for your Dog)

 Anyone who owns an RV will tell you that there are compromises made with any rig you buy.
 (So long, in-home washer and dryer!)
-It took us months of searching to find the right RV for all four of us.
+We’re currently on our fourth camper, a Storyteller Overland Mode LT.
+Each one of those four RVs took us months of searching to find the right RV for us at the time.
+However, shopping for our first RV was the most difficult because we had to consider what needed in the RV and also what would work best for our dogs.

-This is our list of must-have items for the RV with the dogs in mind.
+This was our list of must-have items for the RV with the dogs in mind.

 1. Comfortable sleeping quarters with all the slides in

-We knew there would be times when we couldn’t put the slides out, like when we used overnight parking at a truck stop.
+We knew we wanted our first RV to be a Class A motorhome so there would be times when we couldn’t put the slides out, like when we used overnight parking at a truck stop.
 “Comfortable sleeping quarters” for us meant that Joe and I could sleep in our bed and have enough room to lay both dog beds on the floor while the slides were in.
 This also meant a comfortable travel experience for Duke and Leo while we were on the road.

 2. Room for the dog beds in the bedroom